1. What is the Uncovering Asia 2018 conference?

 4. How can I register?

-Online registration is now closed.
-If you haven’t registered online, you can register at the conference hotel, the Yak & Yeti.
-There will be a registration desk all day Thursday, Sept.
-22 and Friday, Sept.
-23 — look for the IJAsia16 banner.
-You can pay the US$200 fee by cash or credit card.
+There will be a registration desk all day Thursday, October 4, and Friday, October 5 at the conference venue, the Millennium Seoul Hotel — look for the IJAsia18 banner.
+You can pay the registration fee by credit card or cash.
 Registration includes lunches, the Thursday reception, Saturday banquet, and access to all sessions.

 5. How can I pay the conference fee?

-If you are based in Nepal, register directly with the Centre for Investigative Journalism, Nepal.
-All other attendees should pay through the registration site.
+All attendees should pay through the registration site.
 You’ll have the option to pay with one of four credit cards (Mastercard, Visa, AMEX, or Discover).
-You can also pay at the venue on September 22 and 23, with either cash or a credit card.
+You can also pay at the venue on October 4 and 5, with either cash or a credit card.

 6. Is there financial assistance for journalists to attend?

-GIJN and its partners are giving out more than 80 fellowships for journalists from developing countries to attend.
-The deadline to apply was May 15 and all fellows have now been contacted.
+GIJN and its partners are giving out 75 fellowships for journalists from developing countries to attend.
+The deadline to apply is June 1, 2018.
+All successful applicants will be contacted by July 15.
 To stay informed about opportunities for future events, subscribe to the GIJN newsletter.

-7. Where can I find the cheapest flights to Kathmandu?
+7. Where can I find the cheapest flights to Seoul?

-The cheapest tickets to Kathmandu can be found through sites such as Momondo, Kayak, Expedia, or Hotwire.
+The cheapest tickets to Seoul can be found through sites such as Skyscanner, Momondo, Kayak, Expedia, or Hotwire.
 Be sure to check if you need a visa or a transit visa if transferring through other countries!

 8. What about transportation from the airport and in the city?